biocodellc/biscicol-server/README.md

 # Fetch a large number of records using es2csv

-[es2csv](https://github.com/taraslayshchuk/es2csv) is a useful tool writtin in python for fetching records from ES.  es2csv implements [ES scrolling](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html#scroll-scan) for working with large results sets.
-The following tells the script to use a scrolling size of 10,000 records, write output to database.csv and read the query from file.json using raw format, and using all available indices:
+For cases where you wish to fetch a larger number of records or you want to retrieve responses as CSV, download and run the [es2csv tool](https://github.com/taraslayshchuk/es2csv).
+Es2csv is a command line tool and runs in python so you will need to have some knowledge of running command line commands to use it.
+The following example tells the script to use a scrolling size of 10,000 records, write output to database.csv and read the query from file.json using raw format, and use all available indices:
 ```
 es2csv -u http://www.dev.plantphenology.org:80/api -i _all -r -q @'file.json'  -s 10000 -o database.csv
 ```

-Here is a sample input file  for maples with  true leaves present:
+Here is a sample input file, which is referenced in the above command as 'file.json' to query for maples with  true leaves present:

 ```
 {